 SELECT MAX(Population), CountryName FROM City GROUP BY CountryName ORDER BY NULL;

 But, as Roland Bouman notes in BUG #30477 there is no standard which requires MySQL to order data in this way, and this behaviour is not present in other databases.
 So in MySQL 5.6, it was decided that relying on this implicit sorting should be deprecated.
-From the manual:
+From

 "Relying on implicit

 GROUP BYsorting in MySQL 5.6 is deprecated.
 To achieve a specific sort order of grouped results, it is preferable to use an explicit

 GROUP BYsorting is a MySQL extension that may change in a future release; for example, to make it possible for the optimizer to order groupings in whatever manner it deems most efficient and to avoid the sorting overhead."

 So nothing has changed yet, but please make sure you are using